d2l-ai/d2l-en/chapter_introduction/index.md

 In other words, the effect of the uncertain risk outweighs the benefit by far.
-Thus, in order to make a decision about whether to eat the mushroom, we need to compute the expected disutility associated with each action which depends both on the likely outcomes and the benefits or harms associated with each.
+Thus, in order to make a decision about whether to eat the mushroom, we need to compute the expected detriment associated with each action which depends both on the likely outcomes and the benefits or harms associated with each.
-In this case, the disutility incurred by eating the mushroom might be $0.2 \times \infty + 0.8 \times 0 = \infty$, whereas the loss of discarding it
+In this case, the detriment incurred by eating the mushroom might be $0.2 \times \infty + 0.8 \times 0 = \infty$, whereas the loss of discarding it